 Communal toilets, showers and cooking facilities may be shared if they are cleaned at least twice per day, unless the campsite is in a very remote area

-Ensure that there is regular cleaning of frequently touched surfaces in shared areas
+Ensure that there is regular cleaning and disinfecting of frequently touched surfaces in shared areas

 Record name and phone number of all attendees and date/time of arrival and departure